FRA333-Kinematics-of-Robotics-System/SLIP-Model-Simulation/README.md

 ### URDF File Modification

 The project includes a pre-configured URDF file for the robot.
 You can modify the URDF file to change the robot's design or parameters.
 The URDF file can be found in the `urdf/` directory.
+If you modified a URDF file you will need to change a STL file in `meshes/` too, for this project we use URDF file and STL from that export from `SolidWorks`.

+### Run a Program

+This project have an example simulation in `SLIP/` directory, you can run a program using Visual Studio Code for avoid any problem cause develop use Visual Studio Code too.

 ## Kinematic Equations

-The following kinematic equations are utilized in the project:
+The following kinematic equations are utilized in the project.

 ### **`Stance Phase` | Equation of Motion**: